 Vocus to invest 'significantly' in Maxnet: CEO

-The $9.5 million acquisition of kiwi data centre and cloud services company Maxnet by Australian telco Vocus has been completed, with the company’s CEO indicating there may be more money where that came from.
+The $9.5 million acquisition of kiwi data center and cloud services company Maxnet by Australian telco Vocus has been completed, with the company’s CEO indicating there may be more money where that came from.

 James Spenceley, chief executive of Vocus Communications (pictured), says once the two companies have been integrated he plans to make ‘significant investment’ in the New Zealand business.